PierrickLozach/inin-cicserver/README.md

 ## Overview

-Creates a CIC 2015R1+ ICSurvey file (.xml) to be used with the IC Setup Assistant on new installs.
+Installs CIC, Interaction Firmware and Media Server silently.
-Also this module ican nstall CIC, Interaction Firmware and Media Server silently.
+Also contains functionality to create ICSurvey files to run the Setup Assistant manually.

 ## Module Description